oseniabdulhaleem/Sowbot_Open_Agbot_ROS/README.md

 # Open AgBot Devkit ROS

-This repository contains the ROS 2 workspace and Docker configuration for the Open AgBot development kit.
+This repository contains the ROS 2 workspace and Docker configuration for the [Open AgBot by Agroecology Lab (WIP)](https://agroecologylab.org.uk/).
 This project is a fork of the original work by [Zauberzeug](https://github.com/zauberzeug) and has been optimized for agricultural robotics research using ROS 2 Humble.

 ## Project Structure